 The EIR disclosed that there was one alternative considered by DGS but rejected during the planning or scoping process (see discussion in Draft EIR in Chapter 7, "Project Alternatives").
-DGS considered demolition and reconstruction of the Gregory Bateson Building.
-A fundamental objective of the project as proposed is to retain the overall historic nature of the building and to achieve the highest and best use of State-owned property.
-Demolition and reconstruction would therefore represent unnecessary costs to the State and demolition and construction would likely increase the temporary construction impacts related to transportation, noise, air emissions, GHG emissions, and energy use.
+DGS considered demolition and reconstruction of the Jesse M. Unruh Building.
+A fundamental goal of the project as proposed is to retain the overall historic nature of the building and to achieve the highest and best use of State-owned property.
+Demolition and reconstruction would therefore represent unnecessary costs to the State.
+Further, demolition and construction would likely increase the temporary construction impacts related to transportation, noise, air emissions, GHG emissions, and energy use.
 In addition, demolition of the building would result in the loss of a historic building.
-For these reasons, this alternative was rejected from further consideration.
+For these reasons, this alternative was rejected.